 Originally launched as a Primary school only, the school changed its name from Ghaf Primary School to Ghaf Private School in 2021, at the same time as it launched Year 7.
+Year 8 opened in September 2022.
 In August 2021, Founding Principal, Julian Williams, confirmed to WhichSchoolAdvisor.com that the school has received approval to open to Year 13 from the KHDA.
-Further details in terms of timing and location for the expanding school are expected.

 The school's maximum capacity under normal circumstances is 350 - a very small school by Dubai standards, but very reminiscent of a UK village school, which may well be an attraction for local families.
-With the reduction in student numbers required by the Covid 19 regulations, there will be no more than 90 students in the first year of opening.
+At the time of its inspection in 2022-23, the school had attracted 133 students.

 Parent feedback to WhichSchoolAdvisor.com through our School and Parent Surveys is somewhat mixed.
 The number of responses is very limited (a total of 8 and a rating of 3/5), but whilst parents praise the community atmosphere and the staff, they are less impressed with growing student numbers in each class, high book fees (especially as students largely use tablets) and the pressure on teachers as a result of the increasing demands being made upon them.
 Find out more details under the Buzz.